jcashell1989/jcashell1989/README.md

 Agent-native.
 Claude Code, Cursor, Pi, and Hermes Agent are in the loop daily;
 my job is increasingly writing tickets, reviewing diffs, and calibrating how much to trust the machines.
-Corylus exists because I got tired of being the manual step.

 ### Interests